Discover Things To Do In Spokane, WA

-Riverfront Park in downtown Spokane covers more than 100 acres and features flower-bedecked paths, rides, spacious lawns, park benches, a variety of public art and venues including the INB Performing Arts Center and an IMAX Theater.
-Attractions include the Pavilion, an amusement park in the summer and an ice skating rink in the winter; a hand-carved 1909 Carousel; a giant Radio Flyer wagon that doubles as a slide,and the SkyRIde gondola on the Spokane River.
+Covering more than 100 acres of flower-bedecked paths, rides, spacious lawns, park benches, and a variety of public art and venues including the INB Performing Arts Center and an IMAX Theater, Riverfront Park is a must-see for families.
+Kids rejoice in the summer amusement park, winter ice skating rink and SkyRide gondola on the Spokane River.

 River Park Square

-River Park Square is only a short walk through the park from the Red Lion Hotel at the Park in downtown Spokane and features a variety of shops, including: Nordstrom's, Macy's, The Loft, Auntie's Bookstore, Apricot Lane, Apple, the North Face and so many more.
-Entertainment options include several restaurants and a movie theatre featuring IMAX and 3-D.
+A short walk from Red Lion Hotel at the Park, River Park Square features a variety of shops, including: Nordstrom's, Macy's, The Loft, Auntie's Bookstore, Apricot Lane, Apple, the North Face and much more.

 Downtown Spokane Farmer's Market